defano/wyldcard/README.md

 `showLines`  | Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap`   | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
 When false, the field will scroll horizontally until a `return` character is reached.
 `sharedText` | When `true`, each card in the background shares the same text in the field.
 When `false`, each card in the background can place a unique value into the field.
 Has no effect on card fields.
+`wideMargins`| Returns or sets whether the field is drawn with a wider, 15-pixel margin between its text and border.

 #### Text properties